 The Foundation is helping to build a larger pool of highly-trained, top-quality scientists to help meet the growing needs of scientific and academic institutions, government, and the research-intensive pharmaceutical industry.
 The Foundation’s programs are of particular benefit to the pharmaceutical industry in serving its purpose of developing new life-saving, cost-effective medicines for patients all around the world.

-In addition to a wide variety of research grants — including pre-doctoral and post-doctoral — the Foundation has launched initiatives that advance innovations in areas of key importance to the health care system.
-Included in recent years have been programs providing funding for Comparative Effectiveness Research, Value Assessment, Regulatory Science, Safe Prescribing and other critical topics.
-These programs have provided millions of dollars in funding in an effort to enhance patient outcomes and improvements to the health care delivery system.
+In addition to a wide variety of research grants — including pre-doctoral and post-doctoral programs — the Foundation has launched initiatives that advance innovations in areas of key importance to the health care system.
+Included in recent years has been the Foundation’s new efforts at advancing research in the assessment of value in health care — a critically important area of focus in care delivery.